 - There should be no trace of moisture or water on the lemons before you proceed to the next step.

-- Heat 1 tablespoon sesame oil in a kadai or pan.
+- Heat sesame oil in a kadai or pan.
 Keep the flame to a low.

-- Then stirring them often pan fry the lemons for 2 to 3 minutes.
+- Then stirring them often pan fry the lemons for 2 to 3 minutes on low heat.

 - The lemons should not crack.
 If they start cracking then immediately remove from the pan.

-- When they cool down completely, then chop them in eight pieces.
+- When they cool completely, chop them in eight pieces.
 Remove all the seeds.
 You will need 2 cups of chopped lemons.

 - Take the chopped lemons in the same plate or a bowl.
 Add 1 teaspoon turmeric powder and 2 teaspoons salt.

-- Mix very well with a spoon or with clean hands.
+- Mix thoroughly with a spoon or with clean hands.

 - In the same pan or kadai, heat 3 tablespoons sesame oil (gingelly oil).
 Keep the flame to a low.

-- Add 1 teaspoon mustard seeds and let them crackle.
+- Add mustard seeds and let them crackle.

-- Then add 1 teaspoon fenugreek seeds and fry for 2 to 3 seconds.
+- Then add fenugreek seeds and fry for 2 to 3 seconds on low heat.

-- Now add 1 teaspoon finely chopped ginger, 1 teaspoon finely chopped garlic, 2 teaspoons finely chopped green chilies and 8 to 10 curry leaves, whole or chopped.
+- Now add finely chopped ginger, finely chopped garlic, finely chopped green chilies and curry leaves (kept either whole or chopped).

-- Fry for some seconds till the raw aroma of ginger and garlic goes away.
-Keep the flame to a low.
+- Fry for a few seconds till the raw aroma of ginger and garlic goes away.
+Keep the heat to a low.

-- Then add 1 tablespoon kashmiri red chilli powder and ½ teaspoon asafoetida (hing).
+- Next add kashmiri red chilli powder and asafoetida (hing).

-- Mix well and fry the spice powders for 2 to 3 seconds.
+- Mix well and fry the spice powders for 2 to 3 seconds on low heat.

 - Add the lemons.
 At this step you can also add ½ tablespoon white vinegar.

-- Mix very well and switch off the flame.
+- Mix very well and switch off the heat.

-- Keep the pan down and let the pickle cool completely.
+- Keep the pan on the kitchen countertop and let the pickle cool completely.

 - When cooled completely, then spoon the naranga achar in a clean glass jar.

 - Add 1 to 2 tablespoons sesame oil from top.
 This won't allow the pickle to get spoiled.
-Shake the jar.
-Cover with a lid and keep the jar at room temperature for about 2 days.
+Gently shake the jar.
+Seal with a lid and keep the jar at room temperature for about 2 days.

 - Then after 2 days you can start serving the pickle.